vdbrink/vdbrink.github.io/home_office_desk/desk_setup_hardware_list.md

 ---
 ### Monitor arm

-To make a clean desk, I was looking for a monitor arm which should hold the screen stable, not wobbly and is attached to the desk.
-Now the monitor "float" above the desk.
+To keep a clean desk, I was looking for a monitor arm that holds the screen stable, not wobbly, and is attached to the desk.
+Now the monitor "floats" above the desk.
-It should also hold easily the weight of the 12 kg 49" screen.
+It should also easily hold the weight of the 12 kg 49" screen.
-Hide the wires and doesn't stick out on the back, otherwise I had to set the desk away from the wall and loose space.
+It hides the wires and doesn't stick out on the back, otherwise I would have to move the desk away from the wall and lose space.
-I can easily pull and push the screen back- and forward.
+I can easily pull and push the screen back and forward.

 I end up with the [ACT AC8340](https://www.act-connectivity.com/en-us/products/av-mounts/single-monitor-arm-office-premium-gas-spring-ac8340)
 It's made of strong metal and can hold up to 20 kg, match all my requirements and cost not too much.